 Many children find sensory play activities calming and soothing, especially when performed as a part of a daily routine sensory diet.
 You may want to speak with a qualified Occupational Therapist about a sensory diet of activities for your child!

 Sensory Play Activities!
-40 Sensory Play Activities for Toddlers
+40 Sensory Play Activities

 Whether you’re searching for sensory play activities for toddlers, preschoolers, kindergarteners, or school-aged children, this collection has you covered.
 These sensory activities are ideal for calming kids with autism, sensory processing disorder, ADHD, and other special needs!
 These easy DIY ideas for home or school help kids develop social, language, motor, and self-control skills!